animo/awesome-self-sovereign-identity/readme.md

 - [DIF Credential Manifest](https://identity.foundation/credential-manifest) - Common data format for describing the inputs a subject must provide for credential issuance.
 - [DIF DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec) - A secure, private communication methodology built atop the decentralized design of DIDs.
 - [Key Event Receipt Infrastructure (KERI) collected resources](https://keri.one/keri-resources/) - Collected list of resources on Key Event Receipt Infrastructure.

+## 🎧 Podcasts
+- [The SSI Orbit Podcast](https://plinkhq.com/i/1552622325?to=page) - A podcast presented by Northern Block about self-sovereign identity, decentralized technologies and web3.
+- [The Rubric](https://plinkhq.com/i/1568335990/e/?to=page) - A podcast aimed at helping you understand the technologies behind decentralized identity such as decentralized identifiers (DIDs), DID documents and DID methods.

 ## 📆 Events